 Want to go out of Boston for a day?
 Looking for top destinations to travel to?
-Here is the list of 12 best day trips from Boston.
+Here is the list of the 12 best day trips from Boston.

 While Bostonians have a lot to do in the metropolis, heading out for the day every once in a while allows you to enjoy the many attractions that are just a stone’s throw away from the city.